patrat46/AntiAfkKick/README.md

 ## Patrat's Opinion
 I love my characters and want them to be as alive as possible.
 Early on my characters would find a bed and go to sleep while I was resting.
 I work them pretty hard and they rarely go offline.
 Together they work to add entertainment for my community, while one stands guard to ensure security.

 I pay for my time like everyone else.
 This time entitles me to 30, 60, 90 days or a year of services.
 When they take action against me for using this service by kicking me offline they are taking away the service I paid for without compensating me.
 My time is not extended when I am offline.
 My time is not refunded when I am in a queue.
 We don't pay by minute, the minimum increment we have is the month.
 If I am AFK for a month, feel free to pause my subscription and kick me offline, when I get back in you can start it back up again.
-Either that or change the terms of the subscription.

 If you are unable to offer the service I paid for, change the service User Agreement or product description, so I can consider my purchase better.
 I won't kill my characters because others believe their characters should have priority over my time.